Actively Recruiting

 - Previously enrolled in the study during the same ICU stay

-- Condition preventing safe catheter placement, including allergy to catheter material, confirmed deep vein thrombosis, or inflammatory skin disorder at insertion site
+- Condition preventing safe catheter placement, such as allergy to catheter material, confirmed deep vein thrombosis, or skin disorder at insertion site

 - Admitted for extensive burns